ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 9|

 ' Dotted notes

 A dotted note is a note followed by a dot.
 Its length is 1.5 times larger than the specified value for the tone length.
 A period after the numeric value for the time length indicates a dotted note.

-“men dwohtote]d dotted dotted dotted dVot1te6d dUot3te2d ame e
+"men dwohtote]d dotted dotted dotted dVot1te6d dUot3te2d ame e
 l/2 note l/4 note l/8 note
 note note note
 musical symbol °'